jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 WHERE
     CU.StartDate >= '1/1/2000'
     AND CU.State = 'HI'
-    OR (
-        CU.State IS NULL
-        AND CU.PhoneNumber LIKE '808-%'
-    )
 </pre>

 ## <span style="color: red">B. Not so Good</span>
-* Using brackets when not required.
+* Using brackets when not required
 </span>
 <pre>
 SELECT